goauthentik/authentik/website/docs/add-secure-apps/applications/index.md

 -   The user has access defined via policies (or the application has no policies bound)
 -   A valid Launch URL is configured/could be guessed, this consists of URLs starting with http:// and https://

-The following aspects can be configured:
+The following options can be configured:

 -   _Name_: This is the name shown for the application card
 -   _Launch URL_: The URL that is opened when a user clicks on the application.
 When left empty, authentik tries to guess it based on the provider